 - 4.1 The campaign period shall last no less than five (5) working days.
 Campaigning shall not be permitted before the opening of the campaign period. - 4.2 No campaign material may be slanderous, libel and/or discriminatory toward a candidate or their position.
-No campaign material may be unequivocally degrading to any person, organization or department of the University or to any outside group. - 4.3 No candidate shall be allowed to post more than five (5) posters in any given building on any given day.
+No campaign material may be unequivocally degrading to any person, organization or department of the University or to any outside group. - 4.2.1 Departments may not send out endorsements to its official listserv - 4.3 No candidate shall be allowed to post more than five (5) posters in any given building on any given day.
 Permission must be granted by the porter of each building prior to the placement of any poster.
-The dimensions of a poster shall not exceed 8.5 by 11 inches. - 4.4 Any poster with the name or photo of one of the members of a slate (defined as a group of candidates who are voluntarily running in support of one-another) shall be counted as one of the candidate's posters.
-Any poster with the name of a slate shall be counted as one of each candidate's posters.
-Slates shall not be granted additional posters. - 4.5 No candidate or member of a campaign committee shall have editorial, programming or reporting duties with any student-funded publication at McGill University for the duration of the campaign period, nor shall they use the means of their position in any other campus group to aid in a campaign.
-The AUS may not send out endorsements to its official listsery. - 4.6 The determination of whether an individual is a member of a candidate's campaign committee shall be made using the standard of the reasonable person. - 4.7 All campaign material shall be presented to the CRO before its distribution.
+The dimensions of a poster shall not exceed 8.5 by 11 inches. - 4.4 No candidate or member of a campaign committee shall have editorial, programming or reporting duties with any student-funded publication at McGill University for the duration of the campaign period, nor shall they use the means of their position in any other campus group to aid in a campaign.
+The AUS may not send out endorsements to its official listsery. - 4.5 The determination of whether an individual is a member of a candidate's campaign committee shall be made using the standard of the reasonable person. - 4.6 All campaign material shall be presented to the CRO before its distribution.
 The CRO shall have the right to prohibit use if the content or distribution contravenes these bylaws.

-- 4.8 Candidates may not distribute food or any other gifts in kind for the purpose of campaigning. - 4.9 No candidate or member of a campaign committee shall send unsolicited communications (including e-mail, direct messages, texts and letters) for the purpose of campaigning.
+- 4.7.1: All candidates must invite the Elections AUS' social media account to all groups and pages.
+Social media groups and pages are not included but not limited to Facebook, Twitter, and Instagram. - 4.7 Candidates may not distribute food or any other gifts in kind for the purpose of campaigning. - 4.8 No candidate or member of a campaign committee shall send unsolicited communications (including e-mail, direct messages, texts and letters) for the purpose of campaigning.
 Communications shall be considered unsolicited if the recipient does not normally receive communications from the sender.
-The determination of whether communications are solicited or unsolicited shall be made using the standard of the reasonable person. - 4.10 Each candidate for any executive position shall be permitted to spend a maximum of twenty-five Canadian dollars (\$25) on materials pertaining directly and exclusively to the campaign.
-Slates shall not be permitted to spend more than the aggregate spending limit of their individual members.
-Candidates who violate the spending limits shall have their nomination disqualified by Elections AUS. - 4.11 Candidates must submit a report of their expenditures to the CRO within five (5) days of the conclusion of campaigning.
+The determination of whether communications are solicited or unsolicited shall be made using the standard of the reasonable person. - 4.9 Candidates must submit a report of their expenditures to the CRO within five (5) days of the conclusion of campaigning.
 All candidates shall be entitled to request an inquiry into the campaign expenditures of another candidate no later than ten (10) days after the conclusion of campaigning.